History of the euro: Croatia

+Croatia adopted the euro on 1 January 2023, making it the 20th member state of the eurozone.

 Croatia completed its plans to adopt the Euro Currency as soon as possible after the 1 July 2013 EU accession.
 The country commenced participation in the ERM II on 10 July 2020 and on 12 July 2022 the Council of EU adopted a currency decision allowing Croatia to join the eurozone from the 1 January 2023.
 The euro replaced the Croatian kuna on 1 January 2023.
 The exchange rate between the euro and kuna had been set on 12 July 2022 at 7.5345 HRK and similar to the previous launch of Slovenia, cash and non-cash transactions were introduced simultaneously on the same day and date the country also entered the Schengen Area.